Thommil/gdx-liquidfun/README.md

 Update by Thommil
 =================
 ## Changes
-* Import/merge of trunk version of libgdx gdx-box2d extension (Box2D 2.3.1 - 22/01/2016)
+* Import/merge of trunk version of libgdx gdx-box2d extension (1.7.2-SNAPSHOT )and Box2D (2.3.2)
 * Build fix for IOS
-* Bugs fix
 * Structure refactoring for development in libgdx source

 ## Build